Meta-Reinforcement Learning for Reliable Communication in THz/VLC Wireless VR Networks: Conclusion

 \section{Conclusion}

 In this paper, we have developed a novel framework for maximizing reliability of THz/VLC-enabled wireless VR networks.
 To this end, we have formulated an optimization problem that jointly considers the user mobility, blockages of both THz and VLC links, VAP selection, and user association.
 To solve this problem, we have developed a novel MPG algorithm based on meta-learning framework, which can effectively find the policy of VAP selection and user association for maximizing reliability.
 The proposed MPG algorithm enables the trained policy to quickly adapt to new users' movement patterns.
 Then, a D-MPG algorithm is proposed that use dual method to assist the MPG algorithm to determine user association so as to reduce the computational complexity of the MPG algorithm.
 Simulation results have shown that, compared with the traditional RL algorithm, the proposed algorithms can achieve better performance and faster convergence speed.
-Simulation results also show that the proposed D-MPG algorithm can achieve the tradeoff between the algorithm processing time and the reliability gain. \baselinestretch{1.172}
+Simulation results also show that the proposed D-MPG algorithm can achieve the tradeoff between the algorithm processing time and the reliability gain.
+In our future works, the use of massive MIMO and the handover overhead can be considered.
+Meanwhile, the accuracy of the VLC-based indoor positioning and the deployment layout of VAPs and SBSs can be optimized to further improve the reliability of the studied VR network.
+We can also consider the co-existence between VR users and cellular mobile users. \baselinestretch{1}